ics-unisg/radiant-iot-activity-dsl/radiant/README.md

 # Radiant
-Radiant is a Domain Specific Language [DSL] for monitoring and activity detection, especially in an IoT environment.
+Radiant is a Domain Specific Language [DSL] for monitoring and activity detection, especially in an CPS environment.
 This extension provides the complete set of tooling around the DSL including LSP, code generation and direct deployment to a Siddhi runner.

-This project was born as part of a research project at the University of St. Gallen and is currently still under development.

 ## Commands